 Parcel Number 200008219

 Site Size (acre) 2.84

-2030 General Plan Commercial General
+General Plan Land Use Commercial General

-Current Zoning General Commercial - Planned Development - AAHOP

-Rezoning or Change to Land Use Required?
-Yes

-General Commercial - Planned Development with Affordable Housing
+Zoning General Commercial - Planned Development with Affordable Housing Permitted Overlay

-Proposed Zoning Permitted Overlay

-Proposed General Plan Land Use Commercial General

 Vacant or Non-Vacant Non-Vacant

 Repeat Site?
-Yes - Subject to Program 31 in Chapter G to apply "by-right" zoning
+Yes

 Density or Proposed Density (units per acre) 30 du/ac

 Realistic/Net Units 68 lower income

 Property Owner Interest in Residential Development?
 Yes

 Underutilized former auto dealership along transit line; therefore, a suitable location for higher-density development.
 Good potential for full redevelopment.
 Property owner responded to survey and is agreeable to the affordable housing overlay zone on General Commercial zoned property, which allows flexibility in redevelopment.
-Site redevelopment will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre, Program 30 for by-right development of projects with 20% affordable, and the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction and up to four development concessions.
-Site is also within identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning overlay.
+Site was rezoned in October 2021 with an overlay that allows 30 dwelling units per acre and also could benefit from the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction and up to four development concessions.
+Site is also within identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 31 on adoption of a corridor specific plan or inclusionary zoning overlay.